niteshraj2310/Agroforestry/README.md

-## What do you call cheese by itself?
-Provolone.
+## Do you know where you can get chicken broth in bulk?
+The stock market.